RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 ### ws:change

-The websocket to the server has changed state.
+The WebSocket to the server has changed state.

+This event is only emitted when the WebSocket is connected, or has lost connection.

 #### Parameters